VetCorps is now hiring! If interested, apply here and

 • Ensure a safe environment both physically and mentally

-• Comply with standards set forth in the VetCorps handbook
+• Comply with standards set forth in the VetCorps Code of Conduct

 • Maintain a positive and respectful attitude